Can I Eat A Whole Egg?Dr. Nitin Gupte

 Thus it is clear that eggs are highly nutritious.
 But an egg still provides two third of the safe upper limit of the daily recommendation of cholesterol for a healthy person, viz.
 300 mg, while a person with high cholesterol or bad lipid profile shouldn’t cross 200 mg.

-Dr. Thomas Behrenbeck, a Mayo Clinic cardiologist, advises that a healthy person should not to cross 4 whole eggs a week.
+Dr. Thomas Behrenbeck, a Mayo Clinic cardiologist, advises that a healthy person should not cross 4 whole eggs a week.

 A person with high cholesterol or bad lipid profile should follow his doctor’s advice.